 Savannah exports more containers than any other port in the U.S. after Los Angeles, and it has nearly 10,000 feet of berth space with a deep harbor.

-It is growing faster than any different port in the country and, in terms of volume, is the fourth-largest port facility in North America.
+It is growing faster than any other port in the country and is the fourth-largest port facility in North America in terms of volume.
 Hundreds of thousands of people are employed in the port.

 Savannah Port Accidents

-Unfortunately, there are sometimes major accidents at the Port of Savannah.
-It is not surprising to have accidents at any busy port.
+Unfortunately, major accidents sometimes occur at the Port of Savannah.
 The work done by employees here is dangerous, and many things can go wrong, leading to incidents that injure or kill workers.

 From the big cranes that lift cargo to the forklifts and trucks that move cargo to the huge warehouses stacked with cargo, there are many hazards on the job in the port.